Updated: Mar 27

-What is significant for me personally is that due to Chrissy’s vulnerabilities (and my brothers – but that’s a story for another day!), I grew up with a deep empathy for those with additional needs and their family members.
+What is significant for me personally is that due to Chrissy’s vulnerabilities (and my brothers – but that’s a story for another day!), I grew up with deep compassion and empathy for those with additional needs and their family members.
 Consequently, I feel extremely passionate about supporting and improving the lives of children and young people, and their families.
-Chrissy (and my brother's experiences too) have inspired all of my education and career choices; my initial degree in Psychology, voluntary work, and roles as an Applied Behaviour Analysis Tutor and Special Educational Needs Teacher at a specialist school for young people with autism (with some of the most incredible young people I have ever met might I add, who hold a special place deep inside my heart), and an Assistant Psychologist for a National Autistic Society school (EDIT/update: and now my current job as an Educational Psychologist).
-I feel lucky to be so emotionally invested in my career, although arguably too much sometimes!
+My family experiences have inspired all of my education and career choices; my degree in psychology, teacher training, voluntary work, roles in specialist schools for children with autism, and my current job as an Assistant Psychologist (EDIT: and now my role as an Educational Psychologist).
+I feel lucky to be so emotionally invested in my career, although arguably too invested sometimes!

-Finally, I recently found a letter from one of my closest friends and old next door neighbour, written to me when I was moving away in year 9 (age 14).
+Finally, I recently found a childhood letter from one of my close friends and old next door neighbour, written to me when I was moving away in year 9 (age 14).
 I got a lump in my throat reading the ending – “good luck with your future job as a child psychologist” (which she definitely didn’t spell correctly of course!).
-I was finishing year 9 (14 years old) at the time.
-Even from a very young age, I was aware of all the different professionals working with my family, but also aware of my own feelings of powerlessness to help.
-I vowed to myself that when I was older I would have a job helping families like us, and I would care more than anyone could.
-I felt tearful reading this, as it suddenly hit me that I am doing what I always set out to do as a child.
+Even from a very young age, I was aware of all the different professionals working with my sister and brother, but also aware of my own feelings of powerlessness to help.
+As a child, I vowed to myself that when I was older I would have a job helping families like us, and I would care more than anyone could.
+I felt tearful reading this letter, as it suddenly hit me that I am doing what I always set out to do as a child.
 And this has all stemmed from my difficult family experiences, and of course my wonderful sister Chrissy.

 Gregory's Psychology Services: